IntelLabs/nlp-architect/doc/source/service.rst

                     "type": <annotation_string> (string)
                  }

-NLP-Architect server - developers guide
+NLP Architect server - developers guide
 =======================================
 This section is for developers who wish to add a new service to NLP-Architect server.